umair-akb/developer.sketch.com/pages/plugins-releases-53.md

 // See https://developer.sketchapp.com/guides/action-api/ for more info
 ```

-### You can now control whether or not a property is `editable` for a Symbol Master override.
+### You can now control whether or not a property is `editable` for a Symbol Source override.
 Symbol instance overrides also have a property called `editabled`

 [_GitHub pull request_]({{ site.github_repo }}/pull/323)